 Britain’s greatest tactical failure has been to pursue a transitional agreement bridging the gap between leaving the EU and striking a new deal.
 The consequence is that Britain has turned the talks into two overlapping and occasionally conflicting negotiations – one on the terms for withdrawal, and another on a prospective transition.
 In theory a transition period looks beneficial, as it would give businesses more time to adjust.
 In practice, it just adds to confusion about Britain’s future relations with its largest trading partner.
 Things were not helped by the leak this week of a government impact report that says Britain will be worse off under whatever variety of Brexit is decided.

 Domestically, debate about a transition period is disastrous.
-Brexiteers believe that those who reject the result of the June 2016 exit referendum may use such a period as the basis for a second referendum.
+Brexiteers believe that those who reject the result of the June 2016 exit referendum may use such a period as a foundation to argue for a second referendum.
 Brexiteers also point out that during a multiyear transition period, the UK will get the worst of all worlds, having to accept EU rules with no influence.
 On the other side, Remainers will debate whether this uncertainty can be turned, precisely as their opponents fear, into a new referendum that could reverse Brexit.
 It is difficult to spot the political majority supporting this course.

 It would have been better for Britain at an early stage to seek an extension of the two-year deadline prescribed by Article 50.
 This would have required unanimous support from the 27 other EU countries.
 No one can know how such a tactic would have been received, but it is likely to have been achievable.
 It was clear from the start, however, that two years is not enough time for such colossal negotiations.